killercup/trpl-ebook/book_src/trpl/ffi.md

 * `system`
 * `C`
 * `win64`
+* `sysv64`

-Most of the abis in this list are self-explanatory, but the `system` abi may seem a little odd.
+Most of the ABIs in this list are self-explanatory, but the `system` ABI may seem a little odd.
 This constraint selects whatever the appropriate ABI is for interoperating with the target's libraries.
-For example, on win32 with a x86 architecture, this means that the abi used would be `stdcall`.
+For example, on win32 with a x86 architecture, this means that the ABI used would be `stdcall`.
 On x86_64, however, windows uses the `C` calling convention, so `C` would be used.
 This means that in our previous example, we could have used `extern "system" { ... }` to define a block for all windows systems, not only x86 ones.